Display Ads: A Worksheet to Set Up Your First Campaign

 When was the last time you clicked on a display ad?
 We’re gonna bet that it probably had an eye-catching headline, image, or offer.
 With shoppers being conditioned to ignore marketing messages that disrupt their online activity, brands looking to stand out from the noise need to be more creative and engaging than ever — nobody wants to be blasted with irrelevant, generic, or even annoying ads.

 Here are a couple of ways to craft fantastic display ads that draw shoppers in:

-But wildly creative content not rooted in concrete trends or insights is also a ticket to low ROIs and a wasted budget.
-For your display advertising to work, you need to fuse your creative ideas with high-quality data — always test your creative ideas (images, messaging, CTAs, etc.) to see which has the best results.
-All you need to do is create different ad sets, split test them against each other, then compare their click-through rates.
+Wildly creative content that is not rooted in concrete trends or insights is also a ticket to low ROIs and a wasted budget.
+For your display advertising to work, you need to fuse your creative ideas with high-quality data — always test your creative ideas (images, messaging, CTAs, etc.), read the results, and implement changes based on what you’ve learned.
+Read the intro to A/B testing in marketing here.

 The key to a successful display ad is a balance between creativity and simplicity.
 While you want to capture a shopper’s attention as they scroll through a site, you also don’t want to overcomplicate your message with too many images, colors, fonts, or information that may distract them from what you need them to do next.

-Instead, keep your ads relatively clean and straightforward, and focus on your primary CTA (e.g., “Shop Now” or “Grab It While It Lasts!”).
+Instead, keep your ads relatively clean and straightforward, and focus on your primary CTA (e.g., “Grab It While It Lasts!”).
 Similarly, try to limit your ad to one or two lines of relatively short and concise text.